MikamiLab/isop_microscopy_python_matlab/README.md

 - **HDF5/making_orthogonal_view_fluoimages_labelimages.ipynb**
   - Create orthogonal view images combining fluorescence and label images.
-  - Used in: *Fig. 2a, 2b, 3a, 3b and 3d, Extended Data Fig. 3a and 3b, Supplementary Figure 3a, 3b and 3d, and Supplementary Video 2, 3, 4 and 5*
+  - Used in: *Fig. 2a, 2b, 3a, 3b and 3d; Extended Data Fig. 3a and 3b; Supplementary Figure 3a, 3b, and 3d; Supplementary Video 2-5*

 ---